-In earlier versions of SQL Server 2016, installing both R Server (Standalone) and R Services (In-Database) at the same time could cause setup to fail with an “access denied” message.
+In earlier versions of SQL Server 2016, installing both R Server (Standalone) and R Services (In-Database) at the same time might cause setup to fail with an “access denied” message.
 This issue was fixed in Service Pack 1 for SQL Server 2016.

-Uninstall R Services (In-Database) and make sure the user accounts for SQLRUserGroup are removed.
+Uninstall R Services (In-Database), and make sure the user accounts for SQLRUserGroup are removed.

 Restart the server, and then reinstall R Server (Standalone).